Hot Hanoi Nights 10 things to do in Vietnam’s Capital

 Have you ever written about a destination in just a few paragraphs?
 It’s hard to capture just the feeling of it in a few words.

-When the terminal doors parted the air outside was thick with the smell of Asia.
+When the terminal doors parted the air outside was thick with the smell of a million things.
 I love that smell, and the heat and noise.
 After hours of travel and air conditioned nothing, I felt excitement as I always do arriving anywhere.
 Here, the assault of noise and chaos hit me with a smack.
 The heat and the thick wet air wrapped around my lungs, and it took a minute before I could breathe again.

 The road into the city was dark but all along the way there were pockets of light offering fascinating glimpses into shops and tall apartment buildings with washing fluttering, set beside small shacks where people were sitting cross legged or standing looking out.
 Dogs and children and micro roadside restaurants flashed past and the driver jabbed at the brakes and sounded his horn flipping from one lane to the next around other cars and vans and bicycles.

-The drive didn’t alter my state of mind, I needed sleep if I was going to relax and rid myself of the uneasy suspicion I felt towards my new surroundings.
 That first night I had to get used to the all night sound of horns blaring and motor bikes passing relentlessly in the darkness because this, I would learn, is Vietnam.

 In the morning I swung the large shutters open and looked down from my second floor room.
 The Old Town was like a movie set.
 Below where the night before had been an empty street, there was now people slurping Pho perched on stools.
 A lady rang a bike bell as she picked her way across the traffic selling Pomelo from the back of her bike and on the corner, a couple of women doing a back alley deal with fresh fruit.
 Little shops had sprung up lined neatly along the walkway.
 A woman saw me looking down and held up a package of rice and curry wrapped in a leaf.